-by Karen Hilfman Millson: The futurist thinker talks about conscious evolution and the spiritual potential of humanity.
+by Karen Hilfman Millson: Barbara, the futurist thinker talks about conscious evolution and the spiritual potential of humanity.

 Q You’re often described as “the mother of conscious evolution.”
 What exactly is conscious evolution?